Cointopay/ECWID/README.md

 ## Getting Started

-These instructions will help you in setting up Cointopay payment gateway for Ecwid store.
+These instructions will help you in setting up **Cointopay.com** payment gateway for Ecwid store.

 ### Prerequisites